jpbarto/serverless-chaos-lab/docs/lab_3_chaos_experiment.md

     To mesaure the number of SNS errors we can simply create a probe which queries AWS CloudWatch.

-    To measure the other two we will still use CloudWatch as our data source but we will use some simple mathematics to calculate the percentages we need to demonstrate steady state.
+    To measure the other two we will still use CloudWatch as our data source but we will need some simple mathematics to calculate the percentages that demonstrate steady state.
 There should be two files in your chaos folder, one for the in flight message calculation and one for the error rate calculation.
 Have a look at their source but we will pass them to the AWS CLI as another probe to be used by Chaos Toolkit to evaluate our steady state.

     All three probes are defined below.
-Update the `experiment_1.json` file by adding this `probes` definition to the `steady-state-hypothesis` of your experiment.
+Update the `exp_1-minor_delay.json` file by adding this `probes` definition to the `steady-state-hypothesis` of your experiment.

     ```json
     "probes": [